bertofurth/Seagate-Central-Samba/README.md

 As per the CPU issue, in practical terms this does not seem to significantly impact system performance.
-This is thanks to the Seagate Central having sufficent swap space to cater for any temporary excessive memry usage.
+This is thanks to the Seagate Central having sufficient swap space to cater for any temporary excessive memory usage.

 ### No support for extremely old clients that depend on SMBv1.0
 Very old client operating systems, such as Windows XP, Windows 95 or Windows